 The all-new BMW M4 CSL - The Re-Edition of a Legend.

 As part of its 50th anniversary celebrations, BMW M GmbH is presenting a special-edition car based on its successful high-performance models in the premium midsize segment.
 The new BMW M4 CSL (fuel consumption combined: 10.1 – 9.9 l/100 km [28.0 – 28.5 mpg imp]; CO2 emissions combined: 227 – 224 g/km in the WLTP cycle; figures in the NEDC cycle: –) blends old-school racing passion with innovative technology to create an inimitable performance experience.
 Its character is rooted in two core features: a power hike of 30 kW/40 hp over the BMW M4 Competition Coupé (fuel consumption combined: 9.8 l/100 km [28.8 mpg imp]; CO2 emissions combined: 224 – 223 g/km in the WLTP cycle; figures in the NEDC cycle: –) to 405 kW/550 hp and a 100-kilogram reduction in weight.

 send an e-mail

 With its next-level power and intelligent lightweight design, two-seater configuration, model-specific chassis upgrades and equipment features selected specially for the job at hand, the new BMW M4 CSL has track driving as its raison d’être.
 The genes the M4 CSL shares with its competition-spec sibling, the BMW M4 GT3, are also reflected in its performance attributes.
-In test runs on the Nürburgring’s Nordschleife circuit, the BMW M4 CSL posted the fastest lap times ever for a series-produced BMW Group car.
-On the version of the track traditionally used for comparison purposes – which is 20.6 kilometres / 12.8 miles in length and doesn’t include the straight at section T13 – it stopped the clock at 7 min.
-15.677 sec.
+In a record-breaking run on the Nürburgring’s Nordschleife circuit, the BMW M4 CSL posted the fastest lap times ever for a series-produced BMW car.
 Its official and notarised lap time for the 20.832-kilometre / 12.943-mile circuit (the complete lap) was 7 min.
 20.207 sec.
+On the version of the track traditionally used for comparison purposes – which is 20.600 kilometres / 12.8 miles in length and doesn’t include the straight at section T13 – it stopped the clock at 7 min.
+15.677 sec.
 Acceleration figures of 3.7 seconds from 0 to 100 km/h (62 mph) and 10.7 seconds for the sprint from 0 to 200 km/h (124 mph) are similarly impressive.
 The BMW M4 CSL has an electronically governed top speed of 307 km/h / 191 mph.

 “Competition, Sport, Lightweight”: a recipe with a rich tradition.